pycommute.expression

 Bases: Generator

-Generator of the bosonic algebra
+Generator of the bosonic algebra.

 __init__(self: pycommute.expression.GeneratorBoson, dagger: bool, indices: pycommute.expression.Indices) None